MTD Software for UK Landlords

 How Otis Fits In

-You keep your spreadsheet.
+You keep your rental spreadsheet.
 You track rent however you like.
-Otis creates the digital link HMRC requires — reads your data, organises it into HMRC-ready categories, and submits it in a few clicks.
+Otis creates the digital link HMRC requires — reads your rental records, organises them into HMRC-ready categories, and submits them in a few clicks.

 You review everything before anything goes to HMRC.
 You can also download our free spreadsheet template or read our full guide to how Otis works.

 Finding Otis Through the HMRC Tool